 Novel N Chegou (PhD) is an Associate Professor, and co-leads the diagnostic biomarker research efforts of the Immunology Research Group.
 He was trained as a Medical Laboratory Scientist at the Faculty of Health Sciences, University of Buea, in Cameroon after which he joined the University and completed his postgraduate and postdoctoral studies in the field of Tuberculosis Immunology, under Prof Gerhard Walzl.

-Dr Chegou's research work mainly focuses on biomarkers for the Immunological diagnosis of tuberculosis disease, and monitoring of the response to tuberculosis treatment.
-He is particularly interested in the development of simple field-friendly point-of-care diagnostic tests for the rapid diagnosis of tuberculosis disease as well as monitoring of the response to tuberculosis treatment in resource-constrained settings.
-Dr Chegou and colleagues are currently developing a new blood based test for the diagnosis of active TB disease using finger-prick blood – in a project that is funded by the EDCTP (Principal Investigator; Prof Gerhard Walzl- www.screen-tb.eu).
-The group has also been funded to develop a similar biomarker-based point-of-care test for monitoring of the response to TB treatment and prediction of TB treatment outcome.
+Prof Chegou's research work mainly focuses on the discovery of biomarkers for the diagnosis of tuberculosis disease and monitoring of the response to treatment.
+He is particularly interested in the development of simple field-friendly point-of-care diagnostics for the rapid diagnosis of tuberculosis as well as monitoring of the response to treatment in resource-constrained settings.
+The group conducts research in both adults and children and in both pulmonary and extrapulmonary TB.
+Prof Chegou is a South African National Research Foundation (NRF) rated scientist.

 immunology of Mycobacterium tuberculosis infection.
 Prof Chegou’s group